 Recognizing that our curriculum during the school year is rigorous and that expectations are high for student learning, there is great value in the children having a respite during the months of summer.
 On the other hand, studies have shown that students lose ground during the long vacation if not provided an opportunity to keep their skills sharp.
 With these two perspectives in mind, as in prior years, the teachers have crafted a balanced plan specific for our school.

 (Note: Parents should select the summer learning assignments that correspond to the grade that their child will be entering in the fall.
 For example, a student entering second grade would complete the Summer Book Program for rising 2nd graders.
 A child entering third grade would complete the assignments outlined below for grades 3-5.)

 Parents can search for Accelerated Book Titles through their students HomeConnect account using the AR Book finder or go to the renlearn.com website and search through the quiz store link for title listings.

-Summer Book: This is a wonderful series that has been used in the primary grades in recent years.
+This is a wonderful series that has been used in the primary grades in recent years.
 It includes diverse activities that target a variety of areas, including reading, math, science, social studies, and religion.
 The Summer Book will be due on Friday of the first week of school and credit will be given to all students who complete the work.

 305 Lyndale Drive